Lawri-van-Buel/jstimezonedetect/README.md

   - [Brian Donovan][6] for making jstz CommonJS compliant
   - [Ilya Sedlovsky][7] for help with namespacing
   - [Jordan Magnuson][9] for adding to cdnjs, documentation tags, and for reporting important issues
+  - [Matt Johnson][11] for adding support for the Internationalization API

 Other contributors:
 [Gilmore Davidson][8]